Anders Ib Michelsen

 BOOK PROJECT: Tracing Somali Architecture (2021)

-NEW BOOK: Transvisuality: The Cultural Dimension of Visuality (Volume 3): Purposive Action: Design and Branding (in press 2019)
+NEW BOOK: Transvisuality: The Cultural Dimension of Visuality (Volume 3): Purposive Action: Design and Branding (published 2019)

 NEW BOOK: Verner Panton.
 Environments, Colors, Systems, Patterns (International version: Phaidon, London) (published 2018)